Benefits of a meat free diet – more hair, testosterone and less erectile dysfunction!

 More and more of us are turning to the vegan diet.
 According to a recent survey by the Vegan Society, the number of people living off a plant-based diet has increased by more than 360% in the last decade.
 So, what’s behind this huge turnaround?

 For some, going meat-free seems like the only answer as they dislike the thought of eating another animal, as well as from animals kept for eggs or milk.

-They may then decide to abstain from eating all animal produce.
+They may then decide to abstain from eating all animal products.

 2. To help the environment

 Some people turn to a plant-based diet for environmental reasons.
-Livestock such as cows and pigs require vast amount of land, this can cause deforestation.
+Livestock such as cows and pigs require vast amounts of land, this can cause deforestation.

 There’s also an argument that the more livestock there is the more carbon monoxide is pumped into the atmosphere, creating more greenhouse gases.

 Others opt for a vegan diet for health reasons, they may want to detox, cut out certain food groups or lose weight.